 Fraud work is undertaken by the South West London Fraud Partnership (SWLFP) which is a shared service covering the same five boroughs and again led by the SSA.
-Both the shared audit and fraud services are overseen by the Shared Service Board which includes the Section 151 officers from each of the constituent councils or their delegated representatives.
+Both the shared audit and fraud services are overseen by the Shared Service Board which includes the

+Section 151 officers from each of the constituent councils or their delegated representatives.
 The partnering boroughs are charged based on time spent and an agreed audit day rate.

-The Council spent £2.6m on the Internal Audit side of IAIS in 2020/21 and recovered £2.1m from the partnering boroughs (£2m expenditure and £1.6m income in 2019/20).
-The Council spent £0.1m on the Investigations Service in 2019/20 which is unchanged from 2018/19.
+The Council spent £2.1m on the Internal Audit side of IAIS in 2021/22 and recovered £1.6m from the partnering boroughs (£2.6m expenditure and £2.1m income in 2020/21).